+OPEN TO: 9, 10, 11, 12

+Semester Course

-OPEN TO: 9th grade EL students enrolled in mainstream language arts 9 Semester Course PREREQUISITE: Enrolled in mainstream language arts 9 and ELPA21 domain scores 3 and above.
+PREREQUISITE: Enrolled in mainstream language arts for the first time in high school and ELPA21 domain scores 3 and above (or WIDA equivalent), or EL Cert placement.

 Class is designed to support students in their first year placed in a general education ELA course, with extended learning opportunities that parallel ninth grade language arts curriculum.